“But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 “Anger” here is chronic resentment, a settled state of anger.
-Eph.
+The following verses use “anger” of the wrath of man: Eph.
 4:31; Col. 3:8; 1 Tim.
 2:8; Jas.
-1:19 use anger of the wrath of man.
-“Anger” combines both anger and revenge (sanguinary revenge).
+1:19.
+“Anger” combines anger and revenge (sanguinary revenge).
 It is the animus, the working and fermenting of the mind, the demonstration of strong passion (which may issue in anger or revenge, though it does not necessarily include it).
-It is the native character, disposition or temper of the mind.
+It is the native character, disposition, or temper of the mind.

-There is then a justified anger.
+The problem of good or bad anger revolves around the objective of our anger.
+Biblically, there is justified anger.
 We use justified anger when our anger is objective, not subjective.
-The Lord Jesus was angry at the Pharisees because of their hard hearts.
-The problem of good or bad anger revolves around the object of our anger.
+The Lord Jesus was angry at the Pharisees because of their hard hearts fixed in apostasy.

-Anger originates from jealousy and resentment which produce chain sinning.
+Anger originates from jealousy and resentment, which produces chain sinning.